mjarosie/mjarosie.github.io/_posts/2019-10-06-building-shogun-with-docker-toolbox-on-windows.md

 # What doesn't work?

+Basically - everyting else.
 As I mentioned earlier, it's not a fully working setup and I don't think it's even possible.
-Because of symlinks involved you won't be able to run unit tests.
+For instance, because of symlinks involved you won't be able to run unit tests.

 Good luck!